kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

    * After creating a new API token, a kaggle.json file is automatically downloaded, and the json file contains the ‘api-key’ and ‘username’ needed to download the dataset.
    * Upload the JSON file to the Jupyter notebook instance
-   * Pass the JSON file path into the following cell.
+   * Pass the JSON file directory into the following cell.
 <p>
 <img src="https://github.com/josepholaide/examples/blob/master/jpx-tokyo-stock-exchange-kaggle-competition/images/pass-kaggle-json-path.PNG?raw=true" alt="pass kaggle json path" width="850" height="250"/>
  </p>